Fabiane-Martins/MS2-London-Walking-Tour/README.md

 > ##### Project Goals:
 >
-> - Designed for desktop and Mobile approach.
+> - Designed for desktop and mobile approach.
 > - Display interactive maps for meet-up points.
 > - Contact form for direct email.
 > - Social Media icons in the footer.